My Winter Bucket List for 2017

 I grew up on the rocky, often icy slopes of Vermont so skiing was naturally a big part of my winter life.
 I now live in Santa Monica, where I’ve traded my ski boots for flip flops, and I find my snowy escapades fewer and far between.
 As the temperatures start to drop (to a chilly 65 degrees) I find my mind wandering to higher elevations.
 I crave the sound of skis carving down a slope, the frosty air rushing against my face as I zip by snow covered trees and dozing off to the tune of a crackling fire.
 It is time to head to the mountains.

 With my sights set on Northern adventures, I’ve come up with a bucket list of my top winter experiences for 2017.
 The catch?
 They are all experiences that I’ve never done before.
 To make this list, I’ve perused some of the most well known resorts out West, looking closely mountain resorts within a short flight from LAX.
 My standards are high–the mountain needs to have great food, awesome slopes, noteworthy hotels and a charming village, in addition to offering me something unexpected and new.
 Take a look at this list and let me know if you’d like to do any of these too!
+If you are planning to stay home this winter, be sure to work on tasks that will make your home comfortable during the cold weather.
+One of the things you may need to do is schedule a professional water heater repair service.

 Learn to Snowboard (& get a massage after!)